qrohlf/sensible-web-development/_chapters/2/0-intro.md

     short description of the workshop topic

 assignment:
-    title: "Lab 2: Lab Title"
+    title: "Lab 2: CSS Artistry"
-    summary: a short description of the lab
+    summary: Add some CSS to your todo list
     requirements:
-        - A list of items that are required for the lab
+        - Write at least one CSS rule that styles your todo list
-        - these can have inline markdown formatting
+        - Your CSS should be in a separate .css file.
     due: before next week's class
-    tag: v0.0.0
+    tag: v0.2.0
 ---